 R v GP

-Instructed as junior counsel (led by Queen’s Counsel) in case concerning allegations of sexual assault and false imprisonment before the case was discontinued by the prosecution.
-Continued to be instructed in claim for wasted costs.
+Led junior (led by Queen’s Counsel) in case concerning allegations of sexual assault and false imprisonment before the case was discontinued by the prosecution.
+Defence costs order granted.
+Continued to be instructed in claim for wasted costs against the CPS.